christianclark123/Active-Directory/README.md

 Save the diagram to your computer.
 This is the network topology we will use when setting up our network and active directory.

-Next, we will download Virtual Box for Windows Hosts. https://www.virtualbox.org/wiki/Downloads.
+Next, we will download <a href="https://www.virtualbox.org/wiki/Downloads">Virtual Box for Windows Hosts</a>.
 VirtualBox is the application that will host the virtual machines for this lab.

 ![image](https://github.com/user-attachments/assets/e0345df9-d222-40f4-9f58-96c2c9c9ffb7)